Best Time to Visit Leh by Road

 Leh Ladakh Road trip is not any regular Goa or Manali getaway that a lot of us are used to.
 A road trip to Ladakh is a lifetime experience.
 So if you are planning a Leh Ladakh Road Trip for the first time this post will help you decide your road trip easily.

 Travelling to Leh by road is on every traveller’s bucket list.
-Leh flaunts its different beautiful colors both in summer and winter.
+Leh flaunts its different beautiful colours both in summer and winter.
 Travelling through the vast, desolate hills and valleys and experiencing the climate of Ladakh is an unforgettable and immeasurable experience.

 Leh Ladakh Road Trip is among one of the Top 5 Road Trips on Earth.
-The best time to visit the place is when the weather is more delightful when the snow has decreased and there is a purr of activity with the vibrant and colorful Hemis Festival taking place.
+The best time to visit the place is when the weather is more delightful when the snow has decreased and there is a purr of activity with the vibrant and colourful Hemis Festival taking place.
 So, don’t be confused anymore about the right time to visit Leh Ladakh the place of heavenly beauty.

 The best months to visit Leh Ladakh are between June and August when summer is at its full bloom and the snow starts slowly melting making way for the tourists to visit the heaven on earth.
 But the winters have their own charm when only a handful of travellers visit the place and the site is all covered with snow and the views are most breathtaking, but if you are planning a road trip the best time is Mid-June to Mid-September.
 June-August is the peak season that attracts a large number of tourists and travellers to visit Ladakh.
 Roads are open in September and October also, but it gets very cold to stay en route or find places to stay.